Are You Sitting Well? An Introduction to Proper Chair Ergonomics

 - Weight Regulation – By individually adjusting the pressure of the backrest, both light and heavy people can sit with the correct posture.

-- Permanent Contact Backrest – follows the movements of the upper body, and ensures that the back always remains fully supported.
+- Permanent Contact Backrest – It follows the movements of the upper body, and ensures that the back always remains fully supported.
 Ideal for people who must lean forward for long periods of time, with only a small distance between eyes and workplace (e.g. working in precision engineering or in the laboratory).

-- Synchronous mechanism – provides an active-dynamic sitting experience with weight regulation.
+- Synchronous mechanism – This provides an active-dynamic sitting experience with weight regulation.
 The seat and backrest accompany to body as it moves.
 This gives the user a feeling that can best be described as “weightless floating”.
 The synchronous technology comes into its own where users are working at office type working situations, working at a screen, or constantly changing their sitting position.

 - Armrests – Armrests have the important function of reducing the strain on the upper body and arms.
 The height, and width of 3D armrests can be adjusted, and can also be swiveled.
 In addition, armrests can feature depth adjustment.
 Upper arms should be close to the body, shoulders relaxed, and forearms should rest naturally.